Outdoor Research Inception Aerogel Gloves

 My husband and I travel and camp frequently (primarily canoe camping), all over the Northeast and Canada, while promoting safe and responsible outdoor adventuring with dogs.
 You can follow our exploits on our blog vermontpaddlepups.com, or on our Instagram page Vermont Paddle Pups.

-This preliminary review covers my impressions after using the Outdoor Research Inception Aerogel Gloves regularly from early November to late December 2019 while snowshoeing and winter hiking in Vermont.
-I'm continuing to test the gloves this winter, and by February, I will provide an update on their durability and long term performance in varied winter conditions.
+This review covers my impressions after using the Outdoor Research Inception Aerogel Gloves regularly from early November 2019 to late February 2020.
+I'm continuing to use the gloves regularly this winter, and anticipate continuing to use them in future winters.